 Comment.
-Subdivision (a) of Section 1303 permits the parties to the agreement to provide whether and under what conditions the acquirer may abandon the acquisition.
+Subdivision (a) of Section 1273.040 permits the parties to the agreement to provide whether and under what conditions the acquirer may abandon the acquisition.
 If the agreement does not so provide, the party who was to have acquired the property may abandon the acquisition within the time within which a petition or response to vacate an arbitration award may be filed and served.
 Generally, this period is 100 days after service of the award or 10 days after service of a petition to confirm an award.
-See Code of Civil Procedure Sections 1288-1288.4.
+See Sections 1288-1288.4.
 See also Coordinated Constr., Inc. v.
 Canoga Big "A," Inc., 238 Cal.
 App.2d 313, 47 Cal.
 Rptr.
 749 (1965).
-Subdivision (b)--which makes clear that the right of the "condemnee" to recover certain expenses is not subject to modification under the arbitration agreement--is consistent with Section [1255a] which prescribes the rule governing abandonment of a judicial condemnation action.
+Subdivision (b)-which makes clear that the right of the "condemnee" to recover certain expenses is not subject to modification under the arbitration agreement-is consistent with Section 1268.610, which prescribes the rule governing dismissal of a judicial condemnation action.

-§ 1304.
+§ 1273.050.
 Recordation of agreements

-- 1304. (a) An agreement authorized by this division may be acknowledged and recorded, and rerecorded, in the same manner and with the same effect as a conveyance of real property except that two years after the date the agreement is recorded, or rerecorded, the record ceases to be notice to any person for any purpose. - (b) In lieu of recording the agreement, there may be recorded a memorandum thereof, executed by the parties to the agreement, containing at least the following information: the names of the parties to the agreement, a description of the property, and a statement that an arbitration agreement affecting such property has been entered into pursuant to this division.
+1273.050. (a) An agreement authorized by this chapter may be acknowledged and recorded, and rerecorded, in the same manner and with the same effect as a conveyance of real property except that two years after the date the agreement is recorded, or rerecorded, the record ceases to be notice to any person for any purpose.

+(b) In lieu of recording the agreement, there may be recorded a memorandum thereof, executed by the parties to the agreement, containing at least the following information: the names of the parties to the agreement, a description of the property, and a statement that an arbitration agreement affecting such property has been entered into pursuant to this chapter.
 Such memorandum when acknowledged and recorded, or rerecorded, in the same manner as a conveyance of real property has the same effect as if the agreement itself were recorded or rerecorded.

 Comment.
-Section 1304 supersedes former Code of Civil Procedure Section 1273.06.
-Section 1304 permits an agreement authorized by this division, or a memorandum thereof, to be acknowledged and recorded to afford "constructive notice" to subsequent purchasers and lienors.
-Arbitration rules may provide for the escrowing of an instrument of transfer (see, e.g., Sections 1, 44, and 45 of the Eminent Domain

-Arbitration Rules of the American Arbitration Association (June 1, 1968)), but such an escrow would not, of itself, protect the "condemnor" against subsequent transferees.
-Section 1304 provides a means for obtaining such protection (see Civil Code Sections 1213-1220) and is calculated to make unnecessary the filing of an eminent doamin proceeding for no purpose other than to obtain the effect of a lis pendens.
+Section 1273.050 supersedes former Section 1273.06.
+Section 1273.050 permits an agreement authorized by this chapter, or a memorandum thereof, to be acknowledged and recorded to afford "constructive notice" to subsequent purchasers and lienors.
+Arbitration rules may provide for the escrowing of an instrument of transfer (see, e.g., Sections 1, 44, and 45 of the Eminent Domain Arbitration Rules of the American Arbitration Association (June 1, 1968)), but such an escrow would not, of itself, protect the "condemnor" against subsequent transferees.
+Section 1273.050 provides a means for obtaining such protection (see Civil Code Sections 1213-1220) and is calculated to make unnecessary the filing of an eminent domain proceeding for no purpose other than to obtain the effect of a lis pendens.